kearutherford/BFA_NSVB_Validation/README.md

 ### General workflow

-The annual FIA inventory samples approximately 10% of the FIA plots in each state.
-The 10% of plots are intentionally spread out across the state.
-We pulled FIA data for the continental US states for inventory year 2021 (2021 was the most recent year where data were available for every state), representing roughly 10% of FIA trees, spread fairly evenly across the country.
+The annual FIA inventory samples ~10-20% of the FIA plots in each state.
+The ~10-20% of plots are intentionally spread out across the state.
+We pulled FIA data for the continental US states for inventory year 2021 (2021 was the most recent year where data were available for every state), representing ~10-20% of FIA trees, spread fairly evenly across the country.

 FIA internally applies the NSVB framework to estimate various biomass components for each tree.
 We ran the 2021 subset of trees through the